wiklundm/arcticsleddogclub/README.md

 2.**Scope plan**

--I decided that since the nature and dogs is the main reason people would visit the page it is important to have images visualizing the experiences the people joining the club and attending the course would have.
+*I decided that since the nature and dogs is the main reason people would visit the page it is important to have images visualizing the experiences the people joining the club and attending the course would have.
 To provide enough information so the user wants to know more.
--I needed a contact form.
+*I needed a contact form.
--Location, meeting hours and costs for the course.
+*Location, meeting hours and costs for the course.
--Information about what to expect taking the course.
+*Information about what to expect taking the course.
--Information about the club.
+*Information about the club.

 *Functionality requirements:
 The user needs to be able to navigate through the website to access all the contents.